SoeiCorp/uk-casino-platform/smart-contract/README.md

+# FAQ

+Q1: Why we use map instead of array for storing match and post?
+A1: Because struct with map cant be store in array

+Q2: Why the casino is ownable and only owner can create and finish matches?
+A2: Because we are currently not connecting to chainlink.
+We're planned to use chainlink (highly secure and trusted link between off-chain and on-chain data) for matches information.

 # Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.